Pladque/Own-Language-FREEDOM-/README.md

 ## Usage:
-Just run main.cpp and you are ready to go!
+Put everythinh to one the same dir, run main.cpp and you are ready to go!

 ## Syntax:
 ### Build-in debug commands: